**Can You Smoke Weed in Public in New Mexico? **

 Yes, both medical marijuana and recreational marijuana are legal in New Mexico.
 New Mexicans may use marijuana for medical purposes if they have registered under the state's medical cannabis program, hold a medical marijuana card, and have obtained a prescription from licensed physicians.
 You cannot use marijuana for medical purposes if you are under the age of 18, except where an adult residing in New Mexico has been designated as a caregiver.
 The caregiver who may be a parent or legal guardian of the patient must be aged 21 or older.

 The Cannabis Regulation Act makes the recreational use of marijuana legal in New Mexico for individuals above the age of 21.
 From June 29, 2021, residents of legal age can purchase, possess, consume, and give away to other adults up to 2 ounces (56 grams) of marijuana flower, 16 grams of concentrate, and 800 milligrams of edibles.
+The legal sale of adult-use cannabis began in New Mexico on April 1, 2022.

 New Mexico's HB 2, also called the Cannabis Regulation Act, passed the legislature on March 31, 2021.
 It was signed during a special session called for that purpose by Governor Michelle Lujan Grisham.
 The bill signed on April 12, 2021, legalizes and regulates cannabis for adults aged 21 and older and allows for home cultivation of up to six plants, and creates a tiered industry licensure system.
 The law also creates a state Cannabis Control Division, which is overseen by the New Mexico Regulation and Licensing Division.
 The Division will license 10 types of cannabis businesses: couriers, producers (growers), manufacturers, retailers, microbusinesses, cannabis consumption areas, vertically integrated establishments, and integrated microbusinesses.